matrix8967/text-mainframe-computer-mirror/_posts/2022-07-02-Public-Cervix-Announcement.md

 I wish I had something meaningful to leave off on...

-Typing up shitty blog posts isn't going to fix this...But maybe it'll be good bathroom reading for someone, idfk.
+Typing up shitty blog posts isn't going rid the world of the _Christian-Taliban_.

+But maybe it'll be good bathroom reading for someone, idfk.

 ```